Recognizing and Assessing Chart Patterns

 (3) Flag & Pennant Patterns

-Flag & Pennant patterns signify the strong continuation of the master price trend after a sharp advance or decline.
-The increase of volume activity is a good sign for the confirmation of a Flag & Pennant pattern.
+Flag and Pennant patterns indicate a strong continuation of the main price trend following a sharp advance or decline.
+An increase in volume activity is a positive signal confirming the Flag or Pennant pattern.

 Chart: Flag & Pennant Patterns

-□ The timeframe for the Flag & Pennant patterns includes usually one week to several months
+□ The timeframe for the Flag & Pennant patterns can range from one week to several months

 Conclusions

-As was mentioned before, the formation of a chart pattern is usually not a distinct process and there are thousands of variations for every major pattern.
-In addition, market noise can always disrupt any pattern recognition and lead to false conclusions regarding the real market conditions.
-Therefore, don’t try to identify patterns in short timeframes, less than M15.
-Longer timeframes such as the H4 and D1, have proved much more reliable for pattern recognition, over time.
+As mentioned earlier, the formation of a chart pattern is rarely a clear-cut process, and thousands of variations exist for each major pattern.
+Additionally, market noise can disrupt pattern recognition and lead to false conclusions about actual market conditions.
+Therefore, avoid trying to identify patterns in timeframes shorter than M15.
+Longer timeframes, such as H4 and D1, have proven much more reliable for pattern recognition over time.

-In any case, don’t underestimate any fundamental changes because when the fundamental conditions change there is not such a thing as reliable pattern recognition.
-Finally, recognizing chart patterns can prove very useful for confirming the trading signals generated by other technical analysis methods (i.e. MACD Histogram and MACD Divergences).
+In any case, never underestimate fundamental changes, because when fundamentals shift, reliable pattern recognition becomes impossible.
+Finally, recognizing chart patterns can be very useful for confirming trading signals generated by other technical analysis methods (e.g., MACD Histogram and MACD Divergences).

 George M. Protonotarios, November 2016